Women's Rugby World Cup: It's show time in Whangārei!

 Although showers doused the district earlier this morning, the MetService weather forecast wouldn't dampen the spirits of rugby fans visiting the district.

-Corrigan said fans may feel a light breeze clocking up 20 to 25km/h but is only "enough to notice" but not strong.

-"It will feel like a normal day in Whangārei weather-wise for this time of year," he said.
+MetService meteorologist Dan Corrigan said the light showers, warm temperatures, and a gentle breeze were in store for rugby fans and players this afternoon.

-Fans at the Northland Events Centre can enjoy a feast of international food available in the Festival Zone.
+Adding to the promising day is the potential for fans to enjoy a feast of international food available in the Festival Zone in the events centre.

-People are able to bring an empty water bottle to fill up for free at the centre's fountains located in the concourse.
+While most of the action is on the field there is plenty of entertainment off-field in the Fan Zone to keep the kids happy.

+Scott and Kate Davies, from Taurikura in Whangarei Heads, checked out the Fan Zone with their daughters Riley, 5, and Aria, 2, during the half-time break in the opening match.

+Scott said having the world cup in Whangārei was brilliant for the city.

+"For rugby and sport in general, but particularly women's sport it's great to have an event like this here.
+Hopefully it will inspire the next generation of players."

-Plenty of delicious food options from around the world are available in the Festival Zone and in the concourse.
+People could also enjoy the feast of delicious international food available in the Festival Zone and in the concourse.
 Free water is available at the fountains in the concourse.

-Bars will open at the same as the gates at 11.45am and close halfway through the second half of the last match.
-People can only pay using eftpos, credit card, and payWave - no cash will be accepted.
+The on-site bar is only accepting EFTPOS, credit card, and payWave - no cash.

 The Northland Events Centre has a strict policy on what people are able to bring to the venue.
 They are small amounts of food for yourself, a small chiller bag, and umbrellas.